jylzj/rql/README.md

 # RQL without FIQL support

+This fork removes the FIQL syntax support from the source project

 Resource Query Language (RQL) is a query language designed for use in URIs with object style data structures.
 This project includes the RQL specification and provides a JavaScript implementation of query